mrspeaker/facto/README.md

 * wsad (or arrows): pans
 * 1 - 10: selects a tile (or click on tile in HUD)

-You need a "source", a "taker-giver" and "passers"
+You need a "source", and "passers"

 ## Next types: